growr-xyz/growr-documentation/introduction/5-Protocol-Components.md

 ## Overview

-The following diagram provides a high-level overview of Growr functional architecture with the open-source protocol components and the necessary apps and services for a working case example.
+The following diagram provides a high-level overview of Growr functional architecture.

 ![Architecture](../images/growr-architecture.svg)

-The protocol works as a _P2P network of Growr nodes_...
-TBD
+_Growr protocol_ implements a global decentralized micro-lending marketplace as a P2P network of Growr nodes.
+Each _Growr node_ represents a package of open-source components and a set of lending projects.
+It enables originators to publish projects with predefined conditions and eligibility criteria, and borrowers to apply and get financing using credentials from their self-sovereign credit record.
+It also enables capital providers to fund projects either by accessing the Growr node of an originator directly, or by running their own node.

+Growr architecture provides the opportunity to pack the applications and services in few options, based on the deployment requirements and specifics.
+There are several deployment blueprints for Growr node depending on the use cases, for example: self-hosted originator node, cloud-hosted originator node or cloud-hosted investor node.
+The backend services can be packed as a single docker image and can be included in different configurations to run all or few services per deployment target.

+The Growr nodes communicates between each other in 2 ways.
+The first option is through a Discovery service, using the TCP Gossip transport protocol.
+The second option is through replication of the distributed data across the network, using Holepunch's Hyperbee and Hyperswarm protocols.

 ## Front-end applications

 At the top of the diagram are the front-facing applications.
 These apps and services are on top of FOSS protocol and services.
 They can be developed by Growr or other integrators per deployment.
-The protocol can be extended with applications fitting the purpose.
+The node can be extended with different applications fitting the purpose.

 - _Borrowing and Community front apps:_ Set of applications that are used by the borrowers to operate their self-sovereign credit record and to apply for funding from different projects.
 Depending on the local environment and user base, those might be web, mobile or USSD applications.
 - _Lending and Investor apps:_ Applications used by originators and investors to create and fund projects, and to monitor their performance.